 For many decades now we have hosted mid-day meetings of AA groups.
 Currently groups meet here every day except for Sundays and Mondays.
 The Tuesday through Friday groups meet at 12:00 noon and the larger Saturday group at 1:15 p.m.
 The groups are organized independently from the church, open for everyone and confidential/anonymous.
 We support them with our prayers and by providing our space.
 For more information about AA and their approach to recovery from alcohol addiction, please check out www.aa.org.

 Recognizing that many in our community suffer from chronic pain, a support group has been organized at St. Peter’s to discuss the practical issues of living with chronic pain.
 The group offers an opportunity for those in the community suffering from chronic, acute and debilitating pain to come together with empathy and encouragement so they may live more fully in spite of their pain."
-The group meets twice a month.

 "Come to me, all you who are weary and burdened, and I will give you rest."
 Matthew 11:18

-For more information, please contact Eve Phelps at firstname.lastname@example.org.
+CONTACT: Eve Phelps at email@example.com.

 Pennsylvania is #1 in Lyme Disease cases in the US with cases continuing to rise.
 10-40% of people infected with Lyme disease can develop a persistent, progressive illness affecting multiple body systems.
 Symptoms may include fatigue, insomnia, pain, aching joints and muscles, weakness, spasms, swollen joints (knees, shoulders, elbows, fingers, etc.), decreased short-term memory and/or ability to focus/concentrate, speech and handwriting problems, changes in vision or hearing, and mood changes (depression, anxiety, rage).
 Symptoms may come and go and migrate around the body.
 Diagnosis and treatment are rapidly evolving as scientific knowledge progresses.
 The MontCo support group provides education, support, and resources to patients exploring Lyme/Tickborne diseases as a potential cause of their illness, and for those diagnosed and suffering from Lyme/Tickborne diseases.
 The MontCo group hosts educational speakers, provides resources, and runs monthly support group meetings providing peer to peer support.
 The state organization, PA Lyme (www.palyme.org) provides an annual Patient Conference, and an annual Medical Conference, and runs the "Dare 2B Tick Aware" state-wide prevention program (www.https://palyme.org/dare-2b-tick-aware/) to generate public awareness and reduce the risk of children, youth, and adults getting Lyme disease.